akkartik/teliva/README.md

 <img alt='screenshot of Teliva running the Towers of Hanoi' src='doc/hanoi.png'>

-The idea is that no matter what app you run, you are always guaranteed access to a hotkey (currently `ctrl-e`) to edit its sources.
+No matter what app you run, you are always guaranteed access to a single consistent way (currently the hotkey `ctrl-e`) to edit its sources.

 <img alt='screenshot of Teliva editing the Towers of Hanoi' src='doc/hanoi-edit.png'>